 Adviser Resources

-The Missouri School of Journalism mu-journalism-logo offers MIJA advisers unique access to such professional organizations as the American Society of Newspaper Editors and the Committee of Concerned Journalists.
+The Missouri School of Journalism offers MIJA advisers unique access to such professional organizations as the American Society of Newspaper Editors and the Committee of Concerned Journalists.
+They have also created the Missouri High School Journalism Project and a Facebook support group that can be joined.

 The Missouri School of Journalism recently updated the Journalist’s Creed.
 Download here to print for your classroom.